dkworks108/YouTube-Video-Orignal-Quality-Downloader/README.md

 Describe the step-by-step process: paste link → analyze → choose format → download.
 Explain how the app stays fast and lightweight with minimal dependencies.

+Mention optimization for modern web browsers and stable execution.